isralduke/portfolio-11ty/src/product-design/budget-app.md

   - iPhone showing a screen which reports on the spending for each month in a year.
-  - iPhone showing a screen in which the user selects from prebuilt categories for budgets. roles      : ['User Researcher','UX Designer','UI Designer'] goal       : It’s a mobile application to teach time first-time budgeters about creating and sticking to a budget.
-It is not a financial management application such as Quicken or Mint.
-Its scope is purposely limited in features. targetAudience : The primary audience is young adults and young professionals.
-These users have never used a budget before and want to easily learn how to apply budget concepts. research   : I conducted remote and in-person interviews for a wide range of ages.
-Participants ranged from early twenties to late fifties.
-I asked the participants to use the think aloud method as they completed key tasks and explained what they thought to be each screen’s purpose.
+  - iPhone showing a screen in which the user selects from prebuilt categories for budgets. roles      : ['User Researcher','UX Designer','UI Designer'] goal       : Design a mobile application to teach time first-time budgeters about creating and sticking to a budget. targetAudience : The primary audience is young adults and young professionals who have never used a budget before. research   : I conducted remote and in-person interviews for a wide range of ages.
-keyChallenges: The key challenges were to limit the features to just those features which will educate first-time budgeters about budget concepts.
-Features were often requested which fall outside of the simple scope.
-Such features will be considered for later addition. personas   :
+keyChallenges: The key challenges were to limit the features to just those features which will educate first-time budgeters about budget concepts. personas   :
   - Persona card for John who represents users who often start but quit using budget apps.
   - Persona card for Lucy who represents users who like budget apps but want simpler offerings. initialConcept : Paper sketches were used to capture initial design ideas, using crazy 8 methodology.
-Some cues were taken from existing budget apps’ features, reducing complexity.
 The best ideas from initial design concepts were translated into digital wireframes.
 initialConcepts:
   - Crazy eight marker sketches for various screens.
-  - Digital wireframes created from the best concepts from the crazy eight ideations. usabilityText : Usability testing data was recorded in a spreadsheet for each of the participants and in affinity diagrams.
-Two of the users were self-reported as dyslexic readers.
-The dyslexic users found the application easy to scan and read.
-All participants’ feedback were taken into consideration for a second round of wireframes.
+  - Digital wireframes created from the best concepts from the crazy eight ideations. usabilityText : Usability testing data was recorded in a spreadsheet for each of the participants.
+The responses were transformed into affinity groups to find themes.
 usabilities:
   - Usability issues and insights gathered from tester one during wireframe prototype use.
   - Usability issues and insights gathered from tester two during wireframe prototype use.
-conclusion: Budget Buddy’s future depends on the signups using its service.
-Future feature releases will be considered from the perspective of learning about budget concepts.
-Features which align more closely to financial management apps will probably be ignored as that doesn’t align with Budget Buddy’s mission. designFile : https://www.figma.com/file/he8ruRik6mfojjhDm53qgv/Budget-Buddy?node-id=115%3A1649
+conclusion: Future feature releases will be considered from the perspective of learning about budget concepts which align with Budget Buddy’s mission. designFile : https://www.figma.com/file/he8ruRik6mfojjhDm53qgv/Budget-Buddy?node-id=115%3A1649
 ---